 Teams must travel by one of the many methods provided (canoe, bike, helicopter, bus, car, train, foot) to get from challenge to challenge.
 To date, the race has traveled to the following locations:

 Racers collect pledges prior to the event for The Children’s Foundation.
 The teams that bring in the most pledges are given tokens that help them during the race.
 Shortcuts allow teams to skip an entire challenge, Tune-Ups give teams a hint or head-start at a challenge and Yields allow a team to force a following team to wait 15 minutes at the Yield sign.
-In the 14 years of the race’s existence, teams have raised close to $950,000 dollars!
+In the 16 years of the race’s existence, teams have raised over $1,000,000 dollars!

 - 2017 – $85,705 (Top Team: Chris & Gil – Raised $15,000)